miguelalba96/github.io/_posts/21-11-29-Tensorflow-low-level-API.md

 ## Introduction

-In the era before Google's Tensorflow 2.0 release (mid-2019), working in Tensorflow 1.x required a bit of practice and time to understand the workflow of their core APIs.
-If you wanted to define, train and evaluate deep neural networks, you were required to create **static graphs** and use `tf.Session`'s for pretty much everything.
-This made debugging large machine learning extremely complicated and inefficient, decreasing the enthusiasm of new deep learning practitioners to learn TF, which in the end made users migrate to more friendly or pythonic options such as Keras or PyTorch.
+Just before the release of Tensorflow 2.0 (mid 2019), developing large and complex deep learning models with Tensorflow 1.x required some understanding of how **static graph** semantics worked using `tf.Session`.
+This usually made machine learning development processes extremely complicated, difficult to explain and understand.
+Because of this the enthusiasm of new deep learning practitioners excited to learn TF, was reduced to migrating to more friendly or pythonic options such as Keras or PyTorch.

 Since Tensorflow 2.0 there are two types of APIs used to build and train deep neural networks.
-The first and most known is `tf.keras` which contains a high amount of tutorials and documentation available across the internet (the most known is the official tensorflow [documentation](https://www.tensorflow.org/api_docs/python/tf/keras)), but what if we don't want to rely on `tf.keras` development to build and train deep neural networks, but make our own layers/models with native Tensorflow code?
+The first and most known is `tf.keras` which contains a high amount of tutorials and documentation available across the internet (the most known is the official tensorflow [documentation](https://www.tensorflow.org/api_docs/python/tf/keras)), but what if we don't want to rely on `tf.keras` development to build and train deep neural networks, but make our own layers, operations and models with native Tensorflow code?

 This post explains in detail how to define, build and call layers and models using Tensorflow's low level API.

 ## Base Neural Networks Class (tf.Module)

-As the official [tensorflow documentation](https://www.tensorflow.org/api_docs/python/tf/Module) says, `tf.Module` is a base class for deep neural networks, quite similar to what we have in PyTorch with `nn.Module`.
-If we want to build a new layer or model we have to subclass it and initialize the trainable/non-trainable parameters as we want using [`tf.Variable`](https://www.tensorflow.org/api_docs/python/tf/Variable).
+As the official [tensorflow documentation](https://www.tensorflow.org/api_docs/python/tf/Module) says, `tf.Module` is a base class for deep neural networks, quite similar to what we have in PyTorch using `nn.Module`.
+If we want to build a new layer/operation or model, we have to subclass `tf.Module` and initialize all trainable/non-trainable parameters using [`tf.Variable`](https://www.tensorflow.org/api_docs/python/tf/Variable).

 For this example and as a complement to the recent update of the official documentation (which explains clearly how to build a **Multilayer Perceptron Network - MLP**).
-We will define a **Convolutional Neural Network CNN**.
+We will create a **Convolutional Neural Network CNN**.

-### Create layers
+### Create a new trainable layer

-1. We define define our initialization methods.
-In most of the cases we are interested in training *weights* and *biases*
+1. To start, we need to define our trainable variables (a.k.a weights), to do this we need to initialize them using some initialization method (ex.
+Normal, Glorot, Xavier, etc).
+In the case of deep neural networks we are interested in defining and training *weights* and *biases*

     ```python
     def weights(name, shape, mean=0.0, stddev=0.02):